Parasakthi (1952 film)

 Parasakthi was released on 17 October 1952, during the festive occasion of Diwali, and faced controversies because of its portrayal of Brahmins and Hindu customs and practices in a negative light.
-The elitarian society including the then ruling State government even demanded the film to be banned.
+The elitarian society including the then ruling State government even demanded that the film be banned.
 Despite these protests, the film was praised for its dialogues and the actors' performances, and became a commercial success with a theatrical run of over 175 days.
 Parasakthi acquired cult status in Tamil cinema and became a trendsetter for dialogues and acting for later Tamil films.

 Plot

 Chandrasekaran, Gnanasekaran and Gunasekaran are three Indian immigrant brothers living in Rangoon, Burma with Chandrasekaran's wife Saraswati.
 Their younger sister Kalyani was raised in their home town Madurai, Tamil Nadu by their father Manickampillai.
 In 1942, during World War II, the three brothers and Saraswati plan to visit Madurai to attend the impending wedding of Kalyani to a writer named Thangappan.
 Due to war conditions and bombardment of Burmese ports by Japan, the shipping company offers only one ticket; Gunasekaran, the youngest brother, takes it and leaves for Tamil Nadu.
 The ship fails to reach on time due to the dangers of the war, and Kalyani's marriage takes place without any of her brothers present.

 Kalyani becomes pregnant.
 But on the day she delivers her child, Thangappan dies in an accident and Manickampillai dies of shock, leaving Kalyani and her child destitute.
 Her house gets auctioned off, and she makes her living by selling food on the streets.
 Gunasekaran, after being stranded at sea for several months, finally arrives in Tamil Nadu at Madras.
 However, while watching a dance performance, he is robbed of all his belongings after being intoxicated.
 Impoverished, he becomes enraged at the status of the once glorious Tamil Nadu, and fakes insanity by indulging in numerous tricks to make a living.
 Gunasekaran finally comes across his destitute sister at Madurai, having learned of their father's death and her poverty.
 He continues to play insane and does not reveal his true identity to her due to his poverty, but hovers around her.
 Kalyani is irritated by the stranger's behaviour, unaware that he is her brother.